Frequently Asked Questions

 When are absentee ballots available?

-Absentee ballots are available no later than 45 days before primary and general elections.
+Absentee ballots for military/UOCAVA voters are available no later than 45 days before federal elections.
 Ballots for local elections will be available as soon as possible before the election.

-Do I need to complete an federal postcard application (FPCA) or absentee ballot request for each individual election?
+Do I need to complete a federal postcard application (FPCA) or absentee ballot request for each individual election?

-Unless you ask for all elections or indicate specific elections, the FPCA is honored for only the federal election(s) held during the calendar year in which you submitted your FPCA.
+The FPCA is honored for only the federal election(s) held during the calendar year in which you submitted your FPCA.
+If you would like ballots for all elections, make sure to indicate that on your FPCA.

 What if I move after I requested a ballot but before I receive it?

-Absentee ballots are not forwardable by mail.
-You should contact county auditor as soon as possible after you have moved and provide them with your new address.
-The county auditor will mail you a ballot at your new address.
+Absentee ballots are not sent by forwardable mail.
+You should contact your county auditor as soon as possible after you have moved and provide them with your new address.
+The county auditor will send you a ballot at your new address.

 What is a federal write-in absentee ballot (FWAB)?